Azure/Spark-Operationalization-On-Azure/samples/cntk/tutorials/realtime/image_classification.md

 	$ aml env cluster

+When the service finishes deploying, the AML CLI returns the service URL which you use to call the service.
+If you need to retrieve the URL and port, you can call the ```aml service view``` command.
+When you call the web service on the ACS cluster, you must always use port 9091.

 You can then run the AML command to create the service on the cluster.

 	$ aml service create realtime -r <runtime type>  -f <driver file> -m <model file> -n <your service name>